Killthebug/Bika-Lims-Wiki/BIKA-JSON-API.md

 Read more about the jsonapi at https://github.com/ramonski/plone.jsonapi.core

+For more information on querying Plone's catalogs, read http://docs.plone.org/develop/plone/searching_and_indexing/query.html

 ### Authentication

 Accessing the jsonapi URLs requires authentication.
 The following python code logs in as the admin user.